Understanding Survivalism

 You need to tie things and make them sturdy for survival.
 You may need these basic knots ready.

-- Double half hitch- This knot attaches to one rope's end around another object.
-This kind of knot helps build a shelter.
-Tie a half hitch around your object, like a tree or pole, and follow it by a second in the same direction to make it a double.
-Pull tight to make it secure.
+Double half hitch: This knot attaches to one rope's end around another object.
+It helps build a shelter.
+Tie a half hitch around your object, like a tree or pole, and follow it by a second in the same direction to make it a double hitch.
+Pull tight to secure it.

 8. Make a spear

 A spear is a good hunting tool for a small image or catching a fish.
-Since prehistoric times, spears have been great tools for their survival, but in modern-day survival, it is still as handy as it was before when you don't have anything sharp such as a knife, with you.
+Since prehistoric times, spears have been great tools for survival, but in modern-day survival, it is still as handy as before when you don't have anything sharp, such as a knife, with you.